Veridise/veridise-docs/zkvanguard/detectors/compute-constrain-difference.md

 constrained by `in` or the `base` constant at all.
 This allows a malicious actor to set `out` to be any value independent of `in` as long as `out = 0` or `out = 1` (to satisfy the constraint on line 16).

-For example, the signal assignment `in = 0, out = 0` would satisfy the constraints in this circuit even though this assignment does not match the intended output (i.e., if `in = 0`, `out` should be `1`).
+For example, the assignment `in = 0, out = 0` satisfies the constraints,
+even though the intended behavior is `out = 1` when `in = 0`.

 This example demonstrates that special care must be taken when using `NondetReg`s to ensure that the signals involved are properly constrained.
-These challenges demonstrate why the CCD detector can be a useful tool in flagging discrepancies between separate constraints and assignments.
+This illustrates why the CCD detector is useful: it flags discrepancies between separate constraints and assignments that may otherwise go unnoticed.

 </TabItem>
 </Tabs>